The 5 Best Drumsticks for Electronic Drums (2023)

 There are numerous options on the market regarding quality and suitable drumsticks for e-drums.
 While wooden tips are good for e-drums, they can split and cause damage to your mesh heads which is why nylon-tipped sticks are so popular.

-My top recommended choice is the Vic Firth American Classic Extreme 5AN Nylon Tip sticks, a high-quality and popular set with nylon tips for extra protection and longevity.
+My second recommended choice is the Vic Firth American Classic Extreme 5AN Nylon Tip sticks, a high-quality and popular option with nylon tips for extra protection and longevity.